A capture output that records video and audio to a QuickTime movie file.

 AVCapture as being unsupported.
 If you construct a session with a photo format as input and a movie file output, you can record movies.
 The resolution of the video track in the movie follows the conventions established by the

-AVCapture format to a high-resolution photo format, you receive full-resolution (5, 8, 12 MP) video buffers into your movie.
+AVCapture format to a high-resolution photo format, you receive full-resolution (5, 8, or 12 MP depending on the device) video buffers into your movie.
 If the capture session's

 automatically property is set to